 Today, the sauce is sold in specialty stores in Raleigh and Washington DC, with the majority of sales coming from our online store front.
 All in all we are averaging $3000/month in revenue.

-David Tran (from Irwindale, CA, USA) started Huy Fong Foods over 42 years ago.
+David Tran (from Irwindale, California, USA) started Huy Fong Foods about 43 years ago.

 20. Sienna Sauce ($192K/year)

 Tyla-Simone Crayton (from Houston, TX, USA) started Sienna Sauce almost 6 years ago.

 - Tyla-Simone Crayton, first created her signature sauce at the age of 8 when her family had no sauce for their homemade chicken wings.

 - Crayton and her mother "threw a bunch of random things" together to create the sauce, which turned out to be a hit.

 - Crayton's sauce, called Sienna Sauce, is now sold for nearly $10 a bottle and in 70 stores across the U.S.